pjkundert/python-hdwallet/docs/index.rst

 .. epigraph::

-   The library is designed to be flexible and scalable, making it ideal for developers who need to integrate multi-currency wallet functionalities into their applications.
-   It supports standard protocols for compatibility with other wallets and services, offering features like secure seed creation, efficient key management, and easy account handling.
+    This library offers a flexible and scalable solution for developers integrating multi-currency wallet functionality.
+It adheres to standard protocols for compatibility with other wallets and services, and provides features like secure seed generation, robust key management, and streamlined account control.
+By simplifying blockchain interactions, it enhances the developer experience and strengthens end-user security.

-   This library simplifies the complexity of blockchain interactions and enhances security for end-users.
+    For JavaScript/TypeScript support, explore `hdwallet.js <https://github.com/hdwallet-io/hdwallet.js>`_, the official port of this library.
+Try it live at https://hdwallet.online, our interactive web playground.

 .. list-table::
    :widths: 30 200